 Once you know how much is required to get your business off the ground, you can pursue the right business credit card to purchase those items while also being able to afford the monthly payments.
 If you have large initial costs, for example, you might consider the Capital on Tap Business Credit Card, which offers a chance at a high credit limit of $50,000.

-While this is a business card with no annual fee, and the regular APR can be as low as 9.99 percent, the catch is the startlingly high end of the APR range: 34.99 percent.
+While this is a business card with no annual fee, the variable APR can be much higher than the average credit card interest rate.
 For that reason, this card only makes sense as a financing option for those with superb credit who can qualify for that ultra-low APR.
 If that’s you, you can also look forward to covering some of those upfront costs with the $200 bonus that you’ll receive after charging $15,000 in the first three months of opening the account.

 Your operating costs are growing

 As your business grows, so too may your operating costs.
 For example, perhaps you began your side hustle taking care of your neighbor’s dog.
 On a weekly basis that casual activity generated $100.
 But why stop with one dog?
 With a few regular clients, you can really multiply that figure.
 When you do, though, you may need to get pet-sitting insurance, buy a lot of supplies, spend more on gas to pick up other pets and advertise your services.

 When you want to scale up, consider a business credit card that can handle your side hustle’s expanding needs.
 It should offer substantial rewards as you spend on the things involved in your business, so look for one that offers a high-value rewards rate on those upcoming expenses.
 The Ink Business Cash® Credit Card, for instance, gives 5 percent cash back on the first $25,000 you charge on purchases within its bonus categories: office supply stores and internet, cable and phone services.